Learnware-LAMDA/Learnware/docs/components/learnware.rst

 There are two main categories of ``Reuse Methods``: (1) direct reuse and (2) reuse based on a small amount of labeled data.

 .. note::
     Combine ``HeteroMapAlignLearnware`` with the following reuse methods to enable the reuse of heterogeneous learnwares.
-See `WORKFLOW: Reuse <../workflows/reuse.html>`_ for details.
+See `WORKFLOW: Hetero Reuse <../workflows/reuse.html#hetero-reuse>`_ for details.

 Direct Reuse of Learnware
 --------------------------